Charles Dare: Command

 On his promotion to commander, Dare was given command of HMS Lapwing, a Redbreast-class gunboat, one of the last built of composite materials.
 In 1898, he was in command of HMS Archer, serving for a time in the Far East.
-In 1900, he was promoted to full captain, temporary on promotion, in command of the third class cruiser, HMS Bellona.
+He was appointed in command of the third class cruiser HMS Bellona in June 1899, while she was serving in on the Mediterranean Station, and promoted to full captain on 30 June 1900, when he was reappointed to the Bellona, temporary on promotion.

 In 1903, he was given command of HMS Assistance to carry out sea trials off Sheerness; the first of her type, she was a "floating dockyard" designed to go to sea with the fleet, and cost £213,000.
 In December 1903 he was put in command of the new armoured cruiser HMS Berwick, seeing service with the 2nd Cruiser Squadron; in March 1904 she returned to Chatham from the West Indies for a refit.
 In September the same year Dare was appointed to the Royal Victorian Order.
 In 1906, he was in command of HMS Ramillies for six months, following which, in September, he was put in command of the Eastern Coastguard District until April 1909.

 In 1908 Dare was awarded a Good Service Pension of £150 per annum.